ashraymp/Video-Processing/README.md

 2.Live Histogram.
   This program plots Histogram for every frame in the video instantaneously.The changes in video are reflected on the histogram making it   seem live.

+ 3.Gray Level Co-occurrence Matrix.
+    This program extracts Haralick Features from coocurrence matrix of an image.Cooccurence matrix describes the spatial distribution of       different gray levels in selected image.